The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 • Employer taxes unpaid: $68,000

-• Required reclassification of all workers to W-2 employees
+• Required reclassification of all staff to W-2 staff

 • Ongoing compliance monitoring for 3 years

-Key Lesson: The “savings” from contractor classification disappear quickly when challenged legally.
-Proper classification from the start would have cost $180,000 over 4 years vs. $402,000 in one settlement.
+Key Lesson: The “savings” from contractor classification disappear shortly when challenged legally.
+Proper classification from the start would have worth $180,000 over 4 years vs. $402,000 in a single settlement.

 Challenges, Ethics, and Defenses